harrij15/Open-Source-Labs/Lab2/lab2.md

 Without a license, the code is "all rights reserved."
 No user other than the creator(s) will have the legal ability to anything with the code, and they will stay away from it.
 If the users don't have the rights, they won't want to consider helping you.

+##Why Gopher failed and HTTP survived - Do you agree with this claim?

+Yes, I agree with this claim.
+Gopher already made a huge mistake by not releasing their software early in order to build a community of users to help them with the coding.
+If there aren't many people involved in the creation of the code, there won't be many people who will 1. know about the creation and 2. use it.
+Also, giving a discount to those associated with education (people who have .edu domains) went against the hacker ethic of discriminating against how certain groups of users can use the code.